"With a vast collection of eggless chocolate chip cookie recipes already, one might wonder why another?

 - I divided the cookie dough into 2 parts and used chocolate chunks for the one part and chopped pecans for the other.

-- I used 70% dark chocolate chunks so the cookies were not too sweet and you could taste a mild bitterness while biting into the chocolate chunk which we all liked.
+- I used 70% dark chocolate chunks so the cookies were not too sweet.

 - While trying to figure out the nutrition information I was not able to key in the chocolate chunks I used.
 After many failed attempts I entered the information for semisweet chocolate chips and the nutrition facts are based on that.